 The easiest thing you can do to extend the life of your water heater is lower the water temperature.

-Most systems come with the temperature set to 140 degrees Fahrenheit which is great for killing bacteria when hand washing dishes but isn’t necessary for typical household use.
+Most systems come with the temperature set to 140 degrees Fahrenheit, which is an ideal temperature for killing bacteria when hand washing dishes but isn’t necessary for typical household use.

-Most dishwashers and washing machines have the ability to increase the temperature during a cycle so there’s really no reason to overheat the water in your tank.
+Most dishwashers and washing machines can increase the temperature during a cycle, so there’s no reason to overheat the water in your tank.

-Lowering the water temperature to 120 degrees, as recommended by the Consumer Product Safety Commision (CPSC), will not only save you money on your energy bill but it will also reduce the stress on your system.
+Lowering the water temperature to 120 degrees, as recommended by the Consumer Product Safety Commission (CPSC), will not only save you money on your energy bill, but it will also reduce the stress on your system.

-Check out the video below to learn how to lower the temperature of your water heater.
-It’s simple, easy, it will save you money and extend the life of your water heater.
+Check out this video to learn how to lower the temperature of your water heater.
+It’s simple, easy, and it will save you money and extend the life of your water heater.

 Drain the Tank Once a Year

 Even though the anode rod is designed to collect minerals and prevent corrosion, some of those minerals still find their way to the lining of the tank.
 Drain your tank once a year to clear out any sediment or rust that has accumulated and refresh your system.

 Every water heater has a temperature and pressure relief valve.
 The pressure relief valve is an important safety feature that is required by plumbing codes on all water heaters.
 If the pressure or heat within the tank exceeds a certain amount, the valve opens to release the pressure, prevent damage, and eliminate the possibility of an explosion.

 Test the temperature and pressure relief valve once a year to make sure it’s functioning correctly, and there is no sediment blocking its pathways.
 A blockage could cause the valve to malfunction and allow dangerous pressure to build up.